As a Commonwealth country, Kenya’s legal system descends from English common law.

 Employment contracts or letters of appointment in Kenya are required to be in writing, indicating the period of engagement or number of working days for which the employee is contracted.
 While most contracts are often drafted in English, the law does require a translation to be provided to employees who may suffer from illiteracy or confusion.

-The contract must indicate the details of the employment, including the job description, the place of work, leave allowances, pension plans, terms of renewal and termination, any details of an existing collective bargaining agreement that may bind the employer, and remuneration payable.
-The contract should also indicate the probationary period of the employee, ensuring not to exceed the recommended six-month period, with any extension required not going beyond a further six months.
+The contract must indicate the details of the employment, including the job description, the place of work, leave allowances, pension plans, terms of renewal and termination, any details of an existing collective bargaining agreement that may bind the employer, and the remuneration payable.
+The contract should also indicate the probationary period of the employee, which should not exceed the recommended six-month period, with any extension required not going beyond a further six months.

 With regards to the remuneration payable, the contract should set out whether this is inclusive or exclusive of a housing allowance – a mandatory provision under the Employment Act.
 In the event of a dispute, a failure to indicate whether or not the pay is consolidated in the contract will lead to an additional 15% provision from the wages payable to cater for the housing allowance.

-Employers that have more than 25 employees are required to notify the Director of Employment of every vacancy within their organisation prior to undertaking their own recruitment process, in order to allow an opportunity for qualified unemployed persons to participate in the process.
+Employers that have more than 25 employees are required to notify the Director of Employment of every vacancy within their organisation prior to undertaking their own recruitment process, in order to allow an opportunity for qualified unemployed persons to participate in the process, unless such an employer or the industry in which the employer operates is exempted under the Employment Act.

 The various labour laws also recognise the existence of casual workers who operate on a periodic basis depending on the work available.
 Under the law, casual labourers ought to be paid at the end of each working day.
 Where the casual work continues for a period of 30 continuous working days, or where the labour required takes a period exceeding three months, it is no longer considered casual labour but is instead deemed a term contract.